andystanton/handcrafted-vulkan-sdk/README.md

 # Handcrafted Vulkan SDK

+⛔️ The notarization issue has been resolved as of v1.2.135 of the LunarG Vulkan SDK so this repository is archived ⛔️

 A script that assembles something that looks like v1.2.131 of the [LunarG Vulkan SDK](http://lunarg.com/vulkan-sdk/) for macOS by checking out and building the individual components.

 ## Background